mvysny/vaadin14-boot-example-maven/README.md

 Head to [localhost:8080/](http://localhost:8080).

-## Warning regarding flatten uberjar
+## Warning Regarding Flat Uberjar

-Flatten uberjar (everything unpacked, then packed as a single jar) has an inherent issue that it disallows repeated resources, such as `META-INF/services/`, simply throwing away any additional services, which could prevent certain libraries to remain unconfigured.
+There is an inherent problem with flat uberjar (everything unpacked, then packed as a single jar): it disallows repeated resources or duplicate files.
+That can be problematic especially for Java Service API property files located under `META-INF/services/`, since the flat uberjar will simply throw away any duplicate property files, which can cause certain libraries to remain unconfigured.
-You should therefore always prefer the zip+jar distribution; if you keep using uberjar then please keep these limitations in mind.
+You should therefore always prefer the zip+jar distribution; if you keep using flat uberjar then please keep these limitations in mind.

-Another inherent issue is that it's impossible to see the dependencies of the app as a list of jars, since everything is unpacked.
+Another inherent issue is that it's impossible to see the dependencies of the app as a list of jars in the `lib/` folder, since everything is unpacked into one huge jar file.

 ## About The Project